 Anderson Reservoir is currently limited to about 3% of its capacity due to seismic concerns (see News and Updates tab below for current operating capacity), costing Santa Clara County valuable drinking water resources.
 This project covers earthquake retrofitting of Anderson Dam to improve reliability and safety, and returns the reservoir to its original storage capacity.

-The tunnel project is part of the larger Anderson Dam Seismic Retrofit Project and is the first part of the federal emergency order to speed up construction of a replacement dam to fix seismic safety concerns.
+The tunnel project is the first part of the federal emergency order to speed up construction of a replacement dam to fix seismic safety concerns.

 Alternate recreational areas

 While the Anderson Dam Tunnel Project is under construction, large portions of the Anderson Lake County Park will remain open, including the Live Oak Picnic area, the Rosendin area, the Anderson Lake Park Visitor Center and the Coyote Creek Parkway.
 However, some areas of the park will be closed, impacting recreational activities such as angling, boating, hiking and picnicking around the dam and reservoir.
 These activities will be limited or completely closed.

 During construction, please check out these alternative recreational spots nearby: